mattermost/mattermost-developer-documentation/site/content/extend/plugins/_index.md

 ## Features

 ### Customize User Interfaces
-Using web app plugins, easily override a set of Mattermost React components, inject your own custom components and render custom post components by post type.
-Powerful UI customization without having to fork the web app source and rebase on every Mattermost release.
+Write a web app plugin to add to the channel header, sidebars, main menu and more.
+Register your plugin against a post type to render custom posts.
+Or wire up a root component to build an entirely new experience.
+All this is possible without having to fork the source code and rebase on every Mattermost release.

 ### Launch Tightly Integrated Services
-Launch and manage server plugins as services from your Mattermost server with access to hooks and an RPC API.
-Listen for and intercept events in real-time on the Mattermost server with hooks and performantly interact with the server through the API.
+Launch and manage server plugins as services from your Mattermost server over RPC.
+Handle events via real-time hooks and invoke Mattermost server methods directly using a dedicated plugin API.

 ### Extend the Mattermost REST API
-Extend the Mattermost REST API with custom endpoints for use by the web app plugins or by third-party services.
+Extend the Mattermost REST API with custom endpoints for use by web app plugins or third-party services.
 Custom endpoints have access to all the features of the standard Mattermost REST API, including personal access tokens and OAuth 2.0.

 ### Simple Development and Installation
-Using the [mdk tool](https://www.npmjs.com/package/mdk), and both our [server](/extend/plugins/server/hello-world) and [web app](/extend/plugins/webapp/hello-world) quick start guides, it's simple to set up a plugin development environment.
-Once built, simply tar and gzip your plugin, and [upload it to a Mattermost server through the System Console](https://about.mattermost.com/default-plugin-uploads).
+Using the [server](/extend/plugins/server/hello-world) and [web app](/extend/plugins/webapp/hello-world) quick start guides, it's simple to set up a plugin development environment.
+Or base your implementation off of [mattermost-plugin-sample](https://github.com/mattermost/mattermost-plugin-sample), complete with best practices and build scripts.
+Once bundled as a gzipped tar file, upload your plugin to a Mattermost server through the [System Console](https://about.mattermost.com/default-plugin-uploads) or via the [API](https://api.mattermost.com/#tag/plugins).

 ----
-Read more about [web app](/extend/plugins/webapp/) and [server](/extend/plugins/server/) plugins.
+Read more about [server](/extend/plugins/server/) and [web app](/extend/plugins/webapp/) plugins.